euribes/performance_automation_framework/README.md

 ### Dependencies

-You need to have docker installed
+- You need to have docker installed
+- You need this playground deployed locally (https://github.com/antonyfuentes/testing-playground)

 ### Clone the repository